Love: Hinduism

 In Hinduism, kāma is pleasurable, sexual love, personified by the god Kamadeva.
 For many Hindu schools, it is the third end (Kama) in life.
 Kamadeva is often pictured holding a bow of sugar cane and an arrow of flowers; he may ride upon a great parrot.
 He is usually accompanied by his consort Rati and his companion Vasanta, lord of the spring season.
 Stone images of Kamadeva and Rati can be seen on the door of the Chennakeshava Temple, Belur, in Karnataka, India.
 Maara is another name for kāma.

-In contrast to kāma, prema—or prem refers to "elevated" love.
+In contrast to kāma, prema—or premefers to elevated love.
 Karuṇā is compassion and mercy, which impels one to help reduce the suffering of others.
-Bhakti is a Sanskrit term meaning "loving devotion to the divine."
+Bhakti is a Sanskrit term meaning "loving devotion to the supreme God".
 A person who practices bhakti is called a bhakta.
 Hindu writers, theologians, and philosophers have distinguished nine forms of bhakti, which can be found in the Bhagavata Purana and works by Tulsidas.
 The philosophical work Narada Bhakti Sutra, written by an unknown author (presumed to be Narada), distinguishes eleven forms of love.

 In certain Vaishnava sects within Hinduism, attaining unadulterated, unconditional, and incessant love for the Godhead is considered the foremost goal of life.
-Gaudiya Vaishnavas, who worship Krishna as the Supreme Personality of Godhead and the cause of all causes, consider Love for Godhead, (Prema), to act in two ways: sambhoga and vipralambha (union and separation)—two opposites.
+Gaudiya Vaishnavas who worship Krishna as the Supreme Personality of Godhead and the cause of all causes consider Love for Godhead (Prema) to act in two ways: sambhoga and vipralambha (union and separation)—two opposites.